-McCordsville has grown rapidly and has many residents that have no family or historic connection to the community.
-There is a part of the community that has been around for many decades and is familiar with the town history and institutions, but much of the community has more tenuous connections, considering McCordsville as a home base while working, shopping, and playing elsewhere in the region.
+McCordsville has grown rapidly and so has many residents with no family or historic connection to the community.
+Part of the community has been around for many decades and is familiar with the town history and institutions, but much of the community has more tenuous connections - considering McCordsville as a home base while working, shopping, and playing elsewhere in the region.
 Creating an identity that people can be proud of and feel connected to is important to maintaining and improving the quality of life in McCordsville through the next generation.